vnau/KeePass2Trezor/README.md

 ## Security Considerations

+> [!WARNING]
-⚠ If your device is lost or broken, you will need to purchase a new [Trezor](https://trezor.io/) or build a [PiTrezor](https://www.pitrezor.com) and initialize it using the saved seed phrase to regain access to the KeePass database.
+> If your device is lost or broken, you will need to purchase a new [Trezor](https://trezor.io/) or build a [PiTrezor](https://www.pitrezor.com) and initialize it using the saved seed phrase to regain access to the KeePass database.

+> [!WARNING]
-⚠ Exporting the database in any format except _kdbx_ will cause loss of the Key ID and make decryption impossible.
+> Exporting the database in any format except _kdbx_ will cause loss of the Key ID and make decryption impossible.
 This is because other formats do not support public custom data (unencrypted) where the Key ID is stored.

 ## Technical Details